Josh012006/Josh012006/README.md

       * JavaScript with DOM and ES6 is also part of my skills.
       * I know how to write code in C++(Basics, SFML and STL) and in C.
       * I also know how to write queries in SQL (DDL, DML and DQL).
       * I learnt NoSQL using MongoDB too.
+      * I know how to use Node.js to buils server applications.
+      * Another one of my skills is my ability to use Express.js with template engines like Handlebars and Pug.
   - 🔍 I'm looking for a remote internship as a junior software developer.
   - How to reach me: josuesmjr.mongan@gmail.com
   - Fun facts🥳: I really love computer science and always liked discovering new things by disassembling🔧 electronic devices. 🎹📚 I also play piano and I like reading a lot.